goliatone/application-core/docs/guide.md

 ## Kiko

-**Kiko** provides a structure to quickly prototype applications of any type, providing a set of guidelines and conventions to ease development. **Kiko** aims to be a workflow rather than a framework,
+**Kiko** provides a structure to quickly prototype Node.js applications of _any type_, providing a set of guidelines and conventions to ease development.

+In a way **Kiko** aims to be more of a workflow rather than a framework or a library, providing a common application structure regardless if the application is web, desktop, or data focused.

-The heart of **Kiko** is the [application-core](#application-core), which you can textend with custom logic and with plugins.
-Kiko will take care of basic things like configuration management, logging, dependency management, and it provides a nice REPL.
+**Kiko** provides basic tools which are useful in any context like configuration management, logging, dependency management, and it provides a nice REPL.

-Conventions on how files are named and where they are placed are used to do auto-loading, auto-configuration, and auto-wiring.
+Following simple conventions on how files are named and where are placed **Kiko** will auto-load, auto-configure, and auto-wire components.

+The heart of **Kiko** is the [application context](#application-core), which you can extend directly with custom logic or indirectly with plugins[ as building blocks].

 ### Project Layout